Fiction theory

 The #BookTok section of Barnes & Noble in Los Angeles (2022).

-Fiction theory (also referred to as Fictionality theory) is a discipline that applies a form of possible world theory to literature.
+Fiction theory is a discipline that applies a form of possible world theory to literature.
 Drawing on concepts found in related theories and psychological ideas such as parasocial interaction (PSI) and fictionalism, theorists of fiction study the relationships between perceived textual worlds and reality outside the text.
 Thus, the primary principle of fiction theory is that the relationships between the speculative nature of fiction and the actual world in which we live are complicated.
 This further suggests that perceived truths born out of fiction worlds develop a sense of coherency in which they maintain a sense of realism.
 As a result, this theory offers alternate ways of exploring and asking questions about relations between the fictitious and the actual world.

 Fundamentals of fiction theory

 Fiction theory acts simultaneously in fields of both literary analysis and psychology.
 It suggests that the perception of the actual, such as the world around us, is formulated on individual understanding.
 Further, fiction theory functions on the extension of this perception to the non-factual, wherein the understanding of the make-believe can translate to the factual.
 Such is the reason that literature may be understood as a text that is self-consciously artistic and relatable, rather than solely a medium through which to convey information, like a newspaper article.

 Fiction theory is typically recognized through parasocial interactions between readers and fictional characters.
 Most often these connections are formulated through self-identification, wherein people empathize and/or identify with the object of fiction.
 Oftentimes these connections present themselves in an individual's sense of friendship, or romantic attraction with the fictional.
 This also can appear as literal self-identification in which the reader feels as though the character reflects their traits.
 There has been heavy criticism of this aspect of the theory, as there is disagreement regarding whether this self-identification is a delusion.
 Fiction theory has garnered some popularity as TikTok continues to have millions join the #BookTok movement which often highlights relationships between the real and the fictive.